MujyKun/Weverse/README.md

 except InvalidToken:
     print("Invalid Token")

-"""
-After using the start method, you now have all the objects you would want to modify.
+# After calling the start method, you now have all the objects you would want to modify.
-I'm too lazy to make an official docs page, so I will just list the IMPORTANT Classes, Objects, and their properties/methods below.
-"""

 ```